Best Arkansas LPN Programs - 2020

 | Taken || % Passed|| Taken|| % Passed|

-The 10 Best LPN Programs out of 27 ASBN Approved Programs in Arkansas for 2020
+Following are the 10 Best LPN Programs in Arkansas for 2020

 Ozarka College, Melbourne is focused on providing nursing education on par with the best in the world.
 The primary objective of the college is to develop students into well-rounded personalities who can successfully take on the challenges of the evolving healthcare field.